 Probabilistic programming has been an an active area of research both from the perspective of semantics and inference~\cite{10.5555/1642293.1642508, dahlqvist2023deterministic}.
-This section describes some closely related work and positions \hybit{} with respect to them.
+This section positions \hybit{} with respect related work.
 At a high level, the key distinction in \hybit{} is the development of bit blasting for succinct discretization of hybrid probabilistic programs.

 \emph{Discretization approaches.} Prior approaches that discretize continuous or hybrid probabilistic programs estimate the posterior by exhaustively enumerating all of the discretized values~\cite{huang2021aqua}, which does not scale to provide sufficient accuracy in many cases.
 One prior discretization technique also employs a bit representation~\cite{10.1145/2491411.2491423}.
-However, their approach is not a form of bit blasting, since it is not succinct but rather still in general produces a representation that is proportional to the number of discretized points.
+However, their approach is not a form of bit blasting, since it is not succinct and still in general produces a representation that is proportional to the number of discretized points.
 Finally, a recent approach uses discretization to produce upper and lower bounds on the posterior of a probabilistic program~\cite{https://doi.org/10.48550/arxiv.2204.02948}.

 \emph{Inference algorithms for hybrid probabilistic programs.} Other research specifically targets hybrid probabilistic programs.
 Leios~\cite{10.1007/978-3-030-44914-814} \emph{continualizes} the hybrid probabilistic program in order to harness the power of existing continuous inference algorithms. \hybit{}, on the other hand discretizes the hybrid programs which helps in scaling inference for hybrid programs specifically with respect to the discrete structure.
-SPPL support hybrid programs by translating them to specific representations for that purpose~\cite{saad2021sppl}.
-However, these representations place constraints on the hybrid programs that can be supported, while \hybit{} can support arbitrary many more hybrid programs.
-Probabilistic logic programming languages have also been extended to support hybrid models through interval traces~\cite{10.1007/978-3-642-21295-6_12}.
-Further, there have been inference algorithms for hybrid domains in the context of Bayesian deep learning as well~\cite{ZengNeurIPS23}.
+SPPL supports hybrid programs by translating them to specific representations for inference~\cite{saad2021sppl}.
+However, these representations constrain the hybrid programs that can be supported.
+For instance, SPPL does not support arithmetic on continuous random variables while \hybit{} can.
+Finally, probabilistic logic programming languages have been extended to support hybrid models using interval traces~\cite{10.1007/978-3-642-21295-6_12}.